jpylypiw/easywall/README.md

 The following features will be implemented in one of the next versions.
 If you need a feature, simply create a GitHub issue, and we'll include it here.

-- :x: create a `pydoc` documentation
 - :x: finish all `TODO: Docs` documentations
 - :x: improve testing by using multiple os
-- :x: first run wizard in the web interface for setting username and password after installing
-- :x: After the options have been saved, the user should get to the tab he has saved
 - :x: Making preparations for Python 3.9

 ---